Yields about 80 cookies.

 - Difficulty: Basic

-There are many versions of honey cookies out there, and this is one of the most simple and basic recipes.
-Many traditional recipes ask for ground walnuts or almonds, but not this one.
-These cookies are also completely fat-free.
-It is crucial that you do not overbake the cookies, as they will become too hard and crumbly.
-Honey cookies can be stored for up to 4 weeks in an airtight container and they get softer and better the longer you let them sit.
+There are numerous recipes for honey cookies, and this is one of the most basic and basic.
+Unlike many traditional recipes, this one does not call for ground walnuts or almonds.
+These cookies are also free of fat.
+It is critical not to overbake the cookies because they will become too hard and crumbly.
+Honey cookies can be stored in an airtight container for up to 4 weeks and get softer and better the longer they sit.

 - 550g flour